Lewiston officer IDs teen in melee video

 Officer Matthew Vierling said Nkurunziza had been wearing the “exact description of clothing” that the teen had been wearing at school that morning.
 Prosecutors earlier showed surveillance video of Nkurunziza walking into Lewiston High School wearing black Adidas sweatpants and a gray hoodie sweatshirt with “Chicago” written across the front.
 He was carrying a dark backpack.

 The first video played in the courtroom showed a group of people running down a street at night.
-One is shown throwing something.
+One of the people is shown throwing something.
 Seconds later, a shirtless man is shown lying on the street, his head on the curb.

 The second video, also played by prosecutors, shows someone bending down near the shirtless body, then standing and turning away.